Student applications for the SPEED Summer 2023 Internship Program are now closed.

-Internships will be available at several Albany-area START-UP NY companies.
+Internships will be available at several Albany-area START-UP NY companies and other local small/medium sized companies or organizations in the Capital Region.
 Many of the positions will be paid, either by stipend or hourly wage.
 The Center for Experiential Education staff will assist you in securing an internship at one of the companies.
 Students are required to intern for approximately 12 weeks, from late May through the middle of August.

 The internship course includes both a work and academic component.
 Students will also be expected to attend-weekly workshops on entrepreneurship and professional development.
 More details about the academic requirements of the internship will be provided at orientation.

 Once accepted into SPEED, you will be asked to confirm your place in the program and will begin working immediately with the Center for Experiential Education to secure an internship.
 During UAlbany summer registration, we will work with students from both UAlbany and other SUNY institutions to help students register for the internship course.
 As with any other semester, registration will trigger billing for tuition and fees.
 The Center for Experiential Education will also be happy to help students navigate the process of applying for summer housing at UAlbany.

 UAlbany international students must secure practical training status by speaking with an Advisor in the Office of International Student & Scholar Services prior to beginning your internship.
 International students from other SUNY institutions must connect with international student services at your home institution.